 The Rhine is full of romance and history.
 Many of the German operas like “Parsifal,” have the Rhine as their origin.
 A ride on this beautiful river alone is worth a trip to Europe.

 It is a very busy river, too, and all that day we passed strings of great barges flying the flats of the different nations.
 Mannheim, a little to the south of Wiesbaden, is really one of the principle ports of Europe, so great is the commerce on the Rhine.

 The boat goes as far as Cologne, and getting off have we visited the cathedral, which is the larges in Europe.
 Cologne was an old Roman colony, and we saw .. of the old Roman walls.
 The bells of the cathedral are ringing .. of the time.
 Their sound just seems to fill everything and it is somewhat difficult for a stranger to get accustomed to them.

-Leaving Cologne we passed the border back into Belgium.
-We spent the night in Brussels and next day went to …, where we took the boat for England.
+Leaving Cologne, we passed the border back into Belgium.
+We spent the night at Brussels and next day went to Ostend, where we took the boat for England.